networksuperman/networksuperman/README.md

 I do things others can't or don't know how to do

 * 🌍  I'm based in Russia, Orel
-* 🧠  I'm learning DevOps engineer course on Netology
+* 🧠  I'm certified devops and network engineer
 * 🤝  I'm open to collaborating on interesting projects

 ### Skills